realityexpander/SpotHero-Challenge/docs/ticket-sh3/README.md

     rest of the top bar to look like standard Android applications?
   * Are the Icons from a standard library, and will they be supplied?
   * Is the font currently installed in the app?
-  * Android has a standard textField, how close does the UI have to look for the text input Fields?
+  * Android Compose has a standard text input Field.
+How close does to the image provided does the UI have to look for the text input Fields?
 Can we use the Android standard textField?
-Customization of this textField will take extra time and require more testing.
+    * Customization of this textField will take extra time and require more testing.